 Investors want assurance that your app design meets a user need effectively and, in the process, provides great user experiences.
 It’s hard to provide that kind of assurance at initial investors meetings as the app is yet to be built.
 How can you prove your idea is user-centric?

-Early stage user testing on wireframes is also a great way to start weeding out bugs.
-Iterate on the first round of wireframes according to the results of user tests and surveys, then present the polished wireframes and the results of the user tests to investors.
+Present the polished app prototypes and the results of the user tests to investors.
 They’ll be more confident that they’re dealing with an app that meets a specific user need and has been validated by the target market.

 Find out how to test your wireframes on users here

-How to sell an app with a mobile wireframe – the takeaway
+How to get investors for an app – the takeaway

 Remember, you are your app’s salesperson and cheerleader.
 Let your passion for the project shine through and get investors as excited as you are.
 Create a solid foundation of evidence to back up the excitement, and let investors see that evidence themselves in your business plan, your validation strategies and your prototyped app.

 You won’t win over investors every time, but persistence and preparation go a long way towards bagging that first investor.